caido/documentation/src/features/proxy/match_&_replace.md

-# Match and Replace
+# Match & Replace

-The Match and Replace feature allows you to define match and replace rules.
+The Match & Replace feature allows you to define match & replace rules.
 These rules can be used to modify requests as they pass through the proxy.

-Match and Replace rules can be organized into collections, which allows you to group rules however you see fit.
+Match & Replace rules can be organized into collections, which allows you to group rules however you see fit.
 For example, you can create a collection to group User-Agent rules, header rules, etc.

 ![tamper](/_images/tamper.png)

-To create a Match and Replace rule, click on the "More options" icon of the collection where you want to create the rule and select the option "Create rule."
+To create a Match & Replace rule, click on the "More options" icon of the collection where you want to create the rule and select the option "Create rule."

 When creating a new rule, you can update the following fields: